Protocol Objective

 | Integrity Layer | SHA-256 hash chains with audit logging | High (mathematically verifiable) |

-What I’m protecting against: Silent corruption, unauthorized modification, integrity drift, my own mistakes.
+Threats in scope: Silent corruption, unauthorized modification, integrity drift, operator error.

 Trust Boundaries